 Benefit accruals, such as PTO will be suspended during the leave and will resume upon return to active employment.

 When a personal leave ends, every reasonable effort will be made to return the employee to the same position, if it is available, or to a similar available position for which the employee is qualified.
 However, Dunwoody cannot guarantee reinstatement in all cases.

 If an employee fails to report to work at the expiration of the approved leave period, Dunwoody will assume the employee has resigned.

 Regular employees make take up to 3 consecutive days off to due to the death of a family member.
-The employee should notify his or her supervisor as soon as possible.
-An employee may, with his or her supervisor’s approval, use any available PTO for additional time off as necessary.
+The employee should notify their supervisor as soon as possible.
+An employee may, with their supervisor’s approval, use any available PTO for additional time off as necessary.

 This leave policy applies to full-time employees who wish to take an extended educational leave beyond regular professional development benefits.
 Eligible employees should make requests for educational leaves, totaling a minimum of 7 days to a maximum of 3 months, at least 30 days before such leave is to commence.
 Requests must be made in writing.
 Such requests should indicate:

 The employee’s, supervisor and the Human Resources Department must approve all such education leaves prior to taking them.
 Approval is not guaranteed.